jelic98/cv/index.md

 ## Summary
 Software architecture enthusiast.
+Always trying to decouple an abstraction from it's implementation.
 Living a Socratic lifestyle and constantly learning while staying out of comfort zone.

 ## Experience